nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - A patient's birthdate must be in the format `yyyy/MM/dd`, e.g. `2001/04/28` for a birthdate on 28 April 2001.

-- A patient's phone must be a valid phone number, i.e. 8 numbers.
+- A patient's phone must be a valid phone number, i.e. 8 digits.

 - A patient's email must be a valid email address, i.e. of the form `name@domain.com`.

-- A patient's illness is optional, i.e. you do not have to enter the illness when adding a patient.
+- You do not have to enter the illness when adding a patient.

 - You can enter more than one illness for a patient, e.g. `illness=fever flu` will add both fever and flu as a patient's illnesses.